ttirtawi/indonesiabelajar-eks/README.md

 # EKS Presentation Indonesia Belajar Channel

 In this demo we will deploy the simple phonebook application to the Elastic Kubernetes Service (EKS) cluster.
+We will use sample phonebook application.
+This is NodeJS-based simple CRUD system which is built using ExpressJS, Sequelize, and MySQL database.
+You can see [**this quick video**](https://staticweb.awsbuilder.xyz/demophonebook.mp4) showing how the application looks like.

 The following diagram depict the architecture of the application: